AshishKohad27/Full_Stack_Notes/5. Backend/1. NodeJs_Notes/Readme.md

 - REST (Representational State Transfer) is a software architectural style for building web services.
 It is based on HTTP protocols and emphasizes the use of standard HTTP methods (such as GET, POST, PUT, DELETE) to manipulate resources, which are identified by unique URLs or URIs (Uniform Resource Identifiers).
 RESTful APIs (Application Programming Interfaces) are designed to be scalable, reliable, and easy to maintain.

-  -REST API is an API that follows a set of rules for an application and services to communicate with each other.
+  - REST API is an API that follows a set of rules for an application and services to communicate with each other.
 As it is constrained to REST architecture, REST API is referred to as RESTful API.
 REST APIs provide a way of accessing web services in a flexible way without massive processing capabilities

 - A RESTful API is one that conforms to the principles of REST.
 In addition to using HTTP methods and URLs to manipulate resources, a RESTful API should also adhere to the following constraints: